kragen/dumpulse/README.md

 instruction executions (about 30 nanoseconds on a 1.6GHz N3700).
 It’s designed to work reliably even in unreliable environments.

-Dumpulse is 200–400 bytes of code and under 100 machine instructions.
+Dumpulse is 200–400 bytes of code and 75–200 machine instructions.

 Quick start
 -----------